neulabscom/neulabs-handbook/docs/teams/platform-engineering.md

 ## Responsibilities

-The members of the Platform Engineering Team possess expertise in the following areas:
+The members of the DevOps Team possess expertise in the following areas:

 - Continuous Integration and Continuous Delivery (CI/CD): Proficiency in setting up and managing CI/CD pipelines to automate the software delivery process.
 - Cloud Platforms: Knowledge of cloud platforms such as AWS, Azure, or GCP, and the ability to deploy and manage applications in cloud environments.